digyx/raine-ing/src/content/blog/anime.md

 # Season Recaps

 Grouped by the season the season of the anime ended.
 Ordered from my favourite to least per season.

 ## Spring 2024

+**Mushoku Tensei S2**: Absolute S-tier if you're willing to look past (or enjoy) the degenerate scenes.
+The story is less action-packed, but I found myself more invested than in season 1.
+Incredible show.

 **Girls Band Cry**: LET'S FUCKING GOOOOOO this is what Jellyfish Can't Swim in the Night should have been.
 Nina is cringe.
 Like _super_ cringe.
 You learn to deal with that.
 The rest of the characters are _chef's kiss_.
 Especially Subaru.
 Best girl, hands down.
 Anyway, the music slaps, the plot is realistic, and the ending really sets it up for a great season 2.
 We're getting a season 2...right...?

 **Konosuba S3**: After the movie, Konosuba's quality skyrocketed.
 This season is the best so far.
 Not much else to say consistently hilarious and well written.